abaran30/hextechhunt/README.md

 Although I am very well aware that this application is basic, and that many entries in the Riot Games API Challenges demonstrate phenomenal experience in design, development, data analysis, etc., I took the development of this application as an opportunity to learn and grow.
 The majority of my development experience comes from back-end development both academically and profressionally.
 Only recently did I start getting into front-end development and frameworks such as AngularJS and Node.
 Hence, I took all that I knew, learned and did what I could, and ended up with *HextechHunt*.

 Some challenges I faced:
-+ I am a full-time employee, so I had to be efficient with time management.
++ I am a full-time employee, so time management was a big challenge.
 + When implementing the Results using Champion and ChampionMastery data, my JavaScript promises were misbehaving >:( I had to carefully analyze my returned promises and come up with a way to enforce data integrity.
 + I had some issues with the Static Data, primarily with the Champion (square) images.
 I had to convert the names of some of the Champions with camel-case names; e.g. *LeBlanc* had to get converted to *Leblanc*.
 However, *Rek'Sai* only had to lose the apostrophe, and keep its camel-case name (?).
 Finally, there is *Wukong*, who had to get converted to *MonkeyKing*.
 Figured that out thanks to this [forum discussion](https://developer.riotgames.com/discussion/community-discussion/show/p7fE97po).

 ## How to Run Locally
 ### Prerequisites
-+ Make sure [Git](https://git-scm.com/) in installed and configured on your machine.
++ Make sure [Git](https://git-scm.com/) is installed and configured on your machine.

 + Obtain an API key from [Riot Games Developers](https://developer.riotgames.com/) site.